TechnomaxDev/Project_Trunums/README.md

 To start the server, open the cmd or terminal, direct to the project root

+do npm install to get the node modules of the project

 type in node server.js

 Use link http://localhost:8081/#/ in the browser to Open the Application